~ Single Origin~ Ceremonial Grade Cacao ~ Origin: SPRINGS (Only)

 Unrefined Cacao is full of antioxidants called flavanols.
 Eating foods rich in flavanols has a variety of health benefits for your body, including the following:

-• Improved Digestive Health - cacao contains fibre that bacteria eat to create fatty acid chains.
+• Improved Digestive Health—Cacao contains fibre that bacteria eat to create fatty acid chains.
 These fatty acids benefit your digestive system.
 Drinks made with Cacao might also increase the number of good bacteria in your gut.

 • Improved Cognitive Function - a specific flavanol in Cacao called epicatechin may help with some parts of brain health, including cognition and blood flow.

-Ceremonial Cacao Recipe
+Ceremonial Cacao Recipe:

 • 1 cup of almond milk or any plant-based milk gently heated under boiling temperature

-• 4 tbsp of chopped ceremonial-grade cacao
+• 3 tbsp of chopped ceremonial-grade cacao

-• 1 tsp of Cinnamon
+• 1/2 tsp of Cinnamon

 • ½ tsp of Cardamom